Death toll rises to 52 in Zangon Kataf, Kaura LGAs – The Sun Nigeria

 From Noah Ebije Kaduna

-Latest security report has said that unidentified gunmen at the weekend killed two residents in Taila village in Zangon-Kataf local government area of Kaduna State.
+Gunmen at the weekend killed two residents in Taila village in Zangon-Kataf Local Government Area of Kaduna State.

-This was even as the latest discovery of two more corpses brought the death toll from last week Kacecere attack to 12, while that of Madamai stood at 38, in Zangon-Kataf and Kaura council areas.
+This was even as the latest discovery of two more bodies brought the death toll from last week’s Kacecere attack to 12, while that of Madamai stood at 38, in Zangon-Kataf and Kaura council areas.

-It would be recalled that Kacecere village was attacked in reprisal to earlier attacks in Jankasa village, Zangon Kataf LGA, and Madamai, Kaura LGA, as reported to the State government by the security agencies.
+Kacecere village was attacked as in reprisal for earlier attacks in Jankasa village, Zangon Kataf, and Madamai, Kaura, as reported to the Kaduna State Government by the security agencies.

-A statement by the Commissioner for Internal Security and Home Affairs, Samuel Aruwan, said, “Troops of Operation Safe Haven have reported an attack by unidentified persons at Ungwan Taila village , Zangon Kataf LGA, in which two residents were killed.
+A statement by Commissioner for Internal Security and Home Affairs, Samuel Aruwan, explained that: “Troops of Operation Safe Haven have reported an attack by unidentified persons at Ungwan Taila village, Zangon Kataf LGA, in which two residents were killed.

 “According to a report to the Kaduna State Government, the troops arrived the location to find that the assailants had killed two residents.

+“He prayed for the repose of the souls of the deceased, and conveyed his heartfelt condolences to their families.

-“In the meantime, the troops will continue search-and-rescue operations in the area.
-Citizens will be briefed on further updates.
+“In the meantime, troops will continue search-and-rescue operations in the area.
+Citizens will be briefed on further updates.”

 “This discovery was reported by troops of Operation Safe Haven (OPSH) as they continued with search-and-rescue operations in the area, following the attack of 27th September 2021.